IR0NSIGHT/ModGlossar/src/README.md

 Only one glossar is created, all mods using the libarry will add their catergories here. a timed advertisment telling the player how to open the glossar is broadcast every 30 minutes, starting 10 seconds after join.
 Currently the glossar can only show text, no pictures.

+To be able to use the mod, you have to add it as a dependency to your intellij project: project strucutre >> modules >> dependencies in the artifacts tab, you have to add "extracted jar" for the modglossar to your output, otherwise it will compile but crash bc it doesnt find the classes.